A Simple Spectral Algorithm for Recovering Planted Partitions: Introduction and previous work

 \subsection{Outline}

 In Section~\ref{plantedpartition} we formally define the planted partition model.
-In Section~\ref{sec:algsection} we present our algorithm for identifying the clusters.
+In Section~\ref{sec:algsection} we present our algorithm for identifying the clusters, and we briefly discuss its running time in Section~\ref{runningtime}.
 We prove its correctness in Section~\ref{sec:clusteridproof}.
-Sections \ref{Geigenvalues}-\ref{sec:deviation} are dedicated to developing the linear algebra tools necessary for the proof: in Sections \ref{Geigenvalues} and \ref{sec:eigghat} we characterize the eigenvalues of the (unknown) expectation matrix $G$ and the randomly generated adjacency matrix $\hat{G}$ and their submatrices, which allows us to bound the difference of their projections in Section~\ref{sec:deviation}.
-Showing that the projection operators of $G$ and $\hat G$ are ``close'' is the key ingredient in our proof.
+Sections \ref{randsymmat}-\ref{sec:deviation} are dedicated to developing the linear algebra tools necessary for the proof: in Section~\ref{randsymmat} we introduce tools from random matrix theory which we use in Section~\ref{Ahateigs} to characterize the eigenvalues of the (unknown) expectation matrix $A$ and the randomly generated adjacency matrix $\hat{A}$.
+This, in turn, allows us to bound the difference of their projections in Section~\ref{sec:deviation}.
+Showing that the projection operators of $A$ and $\hat A$ are ``close'' is the key ingredient in our proof.